crispinprojects/dbus-gtk4-demo/README.md

 See my full code example [here](https://github.com/crispinprojects/notification-tester).

-If the libnotify library is not available on your system or you just do not want to use it you could do system "gdbus call" in your code as shown below.
+If the libnotify library is not available on your system, or you just do not want to use it, you could do a system "gdbus call" in your code as shown below.

 ```
     gchar * command_str ="gdbus call ";